 The Cosmo 63190 is another convertible range hood that measures in at 36 inches wide to promote maximum ventilation over most five- and six-burner stovetop models.
 Even though it produces less airflow compared to the CAVALIERE (“only” 760 CFM), it should be more than sufficient to remove excess heat and moisture from the kitchen with its exhaust duct installed.

 The telescoping flue is compatible with kitchens up to 8.5 feet high, and its stainless-steel baffle filters are dishwasher-safe.
 With three different speed options, users have full control over how loud or quiet the fans run (between 60 and 65 dB) while also being highly energy-efficient.

 Winflo New 30″ Convertible Stainless Steel Wall Mount Range Hood

 The Winflo is yet another convertible range hood that measures 30 inches across.
 Despite being the same size as the CAVALIER, it only produces a maximum of 400 CFM of airflow at any given time.
 Whether this is sufficient or not depends entirely on how many burners your stove has and how often they run simultaneously.

-Everything else about this Cosmo model is identical to the previous two in almost ever regard.
-It has three different fan speeds that generates only 65 dB of noise at max.
-However, its mesh filters are made of aluminum, not stainless-steel, but they’re also safe to place inside of a dishwasher.
+Everything else about this Cosmo model is identical to the previous two in almost every regard.
+It has three different fan speeds that generate only 65 dB of noise at max.
+However, its mesh filters are made of aluminum, not stainless steel, but they’re also safe to place inside of a dishwasher.